Fridge magnate: Zhang shifts Haier focus for wireless age

-QINGDAO, China (Reuters) - The Chinese businessman who built the world’s second-biggest refrigerator, washing machine and air conditioner empire is putting big overseas acquisitions in the deep freeze, to focus on innovation and connectivity - linking his firm and its customers to their smart home appliances.
+QINGDAO, China, May 13 (Reuters) - The Chinese businessman who built the world’s second-biggest refrigerator, washing machine and air conditioner empire is putting big overseas acquisitions in the deep freeze, to focus on innovation and connectivity - linking his firm and its customers to their smart home appliances.

 Zhang Ruimin, the 66-year-old CEO of Haier Group, said global over-capacity and a shift to advanced manufacturing in a wireless age has put off talk of large acquisitions.

-In recent years, Haier has bought New Zealand’s Fisher & Paykel Appliances and Japan’s Sanyo Electronics to compete against worldwide home appliances leader Whirlpool Corp (WHR.N) and other global brands, including Electrolux AB (ELUXb.ST).
+In recent years, Haier has bought New Zealand’s Fisher & Paykel Appliances and Japan’s Sanyo Electronics to compete against worldwide home appliances leader Whirlpool Corp and other global brands, including Electrolux AB.

 “We used to think: maximize quantity, export more and manufacture more.
 This isn’t working,” Zhang told Reuters in an interview at his Qingdao headquarters.